-Karva Chauth is a widely celebrated festival in India.
-The festival is celebrated by married women who fast and worship the moon on this day for the long and healthy life of their husbands.
+Karva Chauth is a widely celebrated festival in India which is celebrated by married women who fast and worship the moon on this day for the long and healthy life of their husbands.
 The festival is celebrated in the Kartik month of Hindu calendar on the Krishna Paksha Chaturthi.
 It is celebrated across the country but its more popular in the northern cities of India, specifically Punjab, Rajasthan, Haryana, Uttar Pradesh and Madhya Pradesh.

 According to the ancient scriptures and mythological texts, Karva Chauth is a one-day Hindu festival, when women neither eat food nor drink water from sunrise to moonrise.
 Some folklores claim that Draupadi from the Mahabharata also kept a vrat (fast) for her 5 Pandav husbands when they went to the Nilgiri mountain.
 Apart from this, there are many other stories related to the Karva Chauth Vrat.

 A commonly believed folklore states that the festival is based on a real-life story of a married woman who was known as Karwa.
 Karwa’s husband was taking a bath in a river when a crocodile attacked him, witnessing this, Karwa ran towards her husband to save him.
 She bound the crocodile and saved her husband.
 When Lord Yama reached there he saw an injured crocodile.
-Lord Yama was so impressed by the courage that Karwa showed that he granted her husband a long and healthy life and sent the crocodile to hell.
+Lord Yama was so impressed with her courage that Karwa showed, that he granted her husband a long and healthy life and sent the crocodile to hell.

 The story of queen Veervati is also popular and is told during the puja of Karwa Chauth.
-The queen was at her parents' home for the Karwa Chauth and her brother illusioned the moon over a tree using a mirror and asked her to end the difficult fast out of love and concern for her.
+The queen was at her parents' home for the festival.
+Seeing her sister being empty stomach through the entire day, he became really concerned and faked a moon over a tree using a mirror.
 But the moment she ended her fast the news of her husband's death came and she started weeping uncontrollably.
 Then a goddess arrived and informed her that she was tricked by her brothers and if she will keep another fast with undiverted devotion, her husband will be alive again.
 She did exactly what was instructed and her husband was alive again.

 The fast of Karva Chauth begins before the sunrises.
-The married women are offered ‘Sargi’, a meal made by her mother-in-law which she must eat before the sunrise and keep the fast till the moon rises on the same evening.
+The married women are offered ‘Sargi’, a meal made by their mother-in-law which she must eat before the sunrise and keep the fast till the moon rises of the same evening.
 Women wear their bridal outfits, apply henna on hands and feet, wear jewelry, mangalsutra and all the things that a bride is entitled to wear.

 During the day time, married women worship Lord Shiva, Goddess Parvati, and their Son Lord Ganesha and listen to the popular folk stories of Karva Chauth.
 When the moon appears women worship the moon and offer it ‘Aragya’ water from a pot which is known as Karva.
 After worshipping the moon they break their fast and have food, water, and sweets.
 ‘Bayna’ or ‘Baya’ is a plate containing gifts are also exchanged between the married women in the family on Karva Chauth.

-Although the festival is celebrated in the entire northern region of the country but the festival holds special significance in Punjab.
+Although the festival is celebrated in the entire northern region of the country, the festival holds special significance in Punjab.
 Here in Punjab, the ‘Sargi’ plate comprises of fruits, sweets, dry fruits, coconut, jewelry, clothes, and cooked food as well.

 One of the most vibrant states of India, Punjab, is known for its rich heritage, spiritual significance, natural beauty, flavorsome local cuisines, and warm nature of its inhabitants.
 Punjab is well-connected to other states of the country via multiple modes of transportation which include airways, roadways, and railways.
-The state is approximately 400km, 1600km, 1900km and 2500km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
+The state is approximately 400, 1,600, 1,900 and 2,500 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.

 By Road.
-Biking enthusiasts or people who are looking to travel to the city by their own vehicle may consider taking NH 44, NH 48, NH 19 and NH 44 if arriving from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
+Biking enthusiasts or people who are looking to travel to the city by their own vehicle may consider taking NH 44, 48, 19 and 44, if arriving from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 One may also reserve a seat in the inter-state tourist buses to Punjab.
 The fare for a bus seat starts from Rs.500, which may go up to Rs.1500 in case of luxurious Volvo buses.

 By Rail.
 Traveling by rail is another convenient option to reach Punjab and witness the festival in their local style.
 Amritsar junction, Ludhiana junction, Pathankot Junction are a few popular railway stations of Punjab.
 Shane Punjab, Jalianwala Bagh Express, and Amritsar Shatabdi are a few popular trains in which one may make the bookings to reach Punjab.